Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

 - The `generateNextId` static method allows us to obtain the next ID in a controlled manner and increments `nextId` for the next call.
 - When creating instances of the `ProductStaticMembers` class, we use the static method `ProductStaticMembers.generateNextId()` to generate unique IDs for each product.
 - Each product instance retains its unique ID and other properties.
+- Note that the instances (product1static & product2static) can not used directly with the "static method", namely `generateNextId()`, in the code above.

 ---